 Divorce Orders of One State, Valid in All States

 Courts of all states like to honor decisions made by courts of other states, because courts want the same respect paid to their decisions.
 Therefore, going back to the preceding example, if your spouse files in Illinois, this divorce and all of the court orders related to it, apply to you in your Missouri home.

 However, the court may not have personal jurisdiction over the nonresident spouse at the time of the divorce proceeding, rendering certain court decisions invalid.
 A court gets jurisdiction over someone by that person being present in the state when he or she is personally served with the divorce papers, or when he or she consents to the jurisdiction by appearing at the court proceedings, signing off on receiving the legal papers, or fulfilling a court-ordered duty.
 A lack of personal jurisdiction means that although the divorce decree is valid, other related decisions, such as child custody, support, and property division, may be invalid.

 It is always best to consult an attorney if you receive documents from a foreign state, but especially if you receive papers from a foreign country.
 There are many jurisdictional issues, such as what country is involved, where the spouses live or have lived, and where the children (if any) live.
 A lawyer will be the best person to help you sort through all of these issues and advise you on what to do.

 The concepts of a no fault divorce and a fault divorce are state-specific and can also be confusing.
 If you aren't sure of the laws in your jurisdiction, your best course of action is to speak with an experienced divorce lawyer.
-A divorce lawyer will go over the laws of your state and provide you with a free initial case evaluation at no obligation.
+A divorce lawyer will go over the laws of your state and provide you with a free initial case review at no obligation.